Promoting Your Memorial Service

 Facebook Cover Photo: Use this cover photo on your Facebook timeline to help get the word out and encourage your Facebook friends to do the same!
 Or you may choose to use an appropriate photo from a previous Day of Remembrance prayer service.
 This could also serve as a cover photo for your Facebook event page.
 Find instructions on changing your cover photo here.

 Facebeook Status: During the weeks before the Day of Remembrance, post status updates on your wall and any pages you manage.
-If you're on LinkedIn or any other social media site, posts updates there, too.
-Below are some examples, including some to be used on September 11, the anniversary of the terrorist attack on the United States:
+If you're on Twitter or any other social media site, posts updates there, too.
+Sample social media messages will be posted here.[Back to Promotion Menu]

 Broadcast your memorial service with a public service announcement (PSA)